JohnPittman/famousinteractive-interview-test-dancingcube/README.md

+Pick any WebGL framework and do the follow:

 - Move camera with arrow keys.
 - Click the middle box to start/stop rotation on it.
 - Two HTML buttons in the top left to open and close the middle box.